U.S. Department of State Seal

 Health facilities in general:

-• Adequate health facilities are available in Bangkok and other major cities but health care in rural areas may be below U.S. standards.
+• Adequate health facilities are available in Bangkok and other major cities but health care in rural areas and on islands may be below U.S. standards.

 • Hospitals and doctors require payment “up front” prior to service or admission.
 Credit card payment is not always available.